 Raise your hand if you’re ready to stop giving priority to people who just show up when they want something!
 Both my hands are up!
 Frenemies and fair-weather friends will sneak up on you as you make new friends and old friendships shift, but you can choose yourself!

+We never lose friends – we just find out who the real ones are.
 I’m grateful for my true friends, who taught me the meaning of friendship, because they make it so much easier for me to see the contrast.
 It’s healthier to focus my time, energy, and resources on these friends who love me without comparison, competition, or contempt.